 What Does Title Mean?

 When lawyers and other real estate professionals talk about "title," they are referring to who has legal ownership and the right to use a piece of property.
 Although the idea of legal title can be applied to anything, people most often use it in reference to real estate and automobiles, because those are substantial purchases which can have complicated ownership arrangements.
+Defective titles can result in problems establishing ownership, which can complicate resale or impact the exercise of rights over property.

 Problems with Title in Real Estate